Spelkington/stakeholder-econ/final/final.md

 This semester, I was the student leader for a group of 30 engineering students.
 Engineering students are, at their very core, unexciting individuals.
 If you have ever met an exciting engineer, that behavior was learned by study, not given as a birthright.
 We, like many groups, would be disciplined by the University if we held any form of COVID-unsafe planning.
 This is reasonable - in general, it is probably unwise to place the trust of self-moderation in anybody in their twenties.
 Being an engineering group of little prior incident, however, I was sure I could petition the University to make a special case for us.

 I had a plan laid-out and in-motion, and had conversations with our stakeholders at the University to make a solid case for this action.
-These conversations were held over the course of December 2020, in preperation for the new semester.
-I thought the plan would stick, so I made a promise to my members that we would be able to return to some semblence of normal.
+These conversations were held over the course of December 2020, in preparation for the new semester.
+I thought the plan would stick, so I made a promise to my members that we would be able to return to some semblance of normal.

 A week prior to my final meeting, a dozen of our groups' members held an event, privately, that resulted in a community report that made its' way to the University.
 It involved a handful of pictures of members wearing our organizations' branding, and was immediately associated with us.
 This immediately turned my plan inside-out, and ultimately the plan was declined altogether.